centreon/centreon-documentation/versioned_docs/version-23.10/reporting/report-development.md

 parameter tab.

 When creating a new report design on the interface, you must associate it with the XML parameter file.
-Three types of objects can be defined in this XML file:
+Three types of object can be defined in this XML file:

 > -   Text tags to allow users to type in their own text: